driekus77/VueWorkshopOnline/public/Steps/Step-0_Welcome_Goal.md

 1. State Management.
 1. Next Level...

-Note: These info pages are also available, as markdown files, through Codesandbox its file explorer: '/public/Steps/Step-X_xxx.md'.
+Note: These Step pages are also available, as markdown files, through Codesandbox its file explorer: '/public/Steps/Step-X_xxx.md'.

-### The main goals of this workshop are:

-- Show Vue.js its capabilities.
-- Get you interested in Vue.js
-- Have fun!
+<i class="far fa-hand-point-down fa-2x"></i>

-### Case study: Along the way we try to create an Agenda App using the codesandbox.io website.
+## Case study: Create a simple Agenda App using the codesandbox.io website.

-Create an Agenda App with a few events and multiple components using databinding.
+Create an Agenda App with a few events and multiple components using databinding and more.

+To setup your own Sandbox use our **_bloemert-vuejs-workshop_** template at https://codesandbox.io/s/ Your are going to work on a template of this Single Page Application (SPA) site which is also written with Vue.js